ChristianLG2/Christian_Lira_online_resume/docs/index.md

 * Imparted "Beginner" Personalized English classes, as well "Intermidiate" English clasess for groups up to 20 students.

 `2018-2020`
-__Church of Jesus Christ of Latter Day Saints Service Missionary__: Utah Orem Mission and Mexico Pachuca Mission
+__Church of Jesus Christ of Latter Day Saints Service Missionary__: Utah Orem Mission and Mexico Pachuca Mission:
+* Leadership Position: Trained and supervised the efficiency and well being of groups up to 30 assigned Spanish and English speaking missionaries.

 `2017-2018`
 __Administrative Secretary__, Centro de Ingles Personalizado (CIP) Mexico